nohren/MiniMax-Tree-AI-simulation/README.md

 Observation 1:

-**Seizing the initiative is a HUGE advantage**: Bot A won 2x more than Bot B of equal or lesser skill simply because Bot A goes first.
+**Seizing the initiative, it's a 2x advantage**: Bot A won 2x more than Bot B of equal or lesser skill simply because Bot A goes first.

+Observation 2: